 Find out what's really going on in your uterus with IRIS

 We are embarking on a journey of discovery to understand more about the uterus, and what uterine health means.
 We invite women interested in contributing to research to take part.
-Our upcoming clinical trials of the IRIS system will see us gather real time data on temperature and oxygen levels from within the uterus.
+Upcoming Verso Biosense clinical trials of the IRIS system will see us gather real time data on temperature and oxygen levels from within the uterus.
 We have clinical trials set up for women with normal menstrual cycles, and women undergoing IVF

 Be part of the future of women's health